GreenWolverine34/TB-attendance-kiosk/README.md

 TerrorBytes Attendance Kiosk
 ============================

 Attendance kiosk for robotics meetings.
-Designed for the Raspberry Pi 7" touchscreen (800x480 resolution).
+Designed for the Raspberry Pi 7" touchscreen 2 (1280 x 720 resolution).
 Built with Electron and React.

 ![Screenshot of app](docs/images/screenshot.png)